-• The metal tag needs to be very firmly attached to the cutting mat.
+• On the Skycut, the metal tag needs to be very firmly attached to the cutting mat.
 Place strips of double-sided tape onto the mat, where the tag will be mounted:

 When placing the tag onto the mat, align the rightmost side of the tag with a vertical grid line and the bottommost side of the tag with a horizontal grid line.
 The intersection of the two gridlines will be the origin for the engraving process: